mit212/lab4_2025/README.md

 5. Install pip:
 - Click on this link: https://bootstrap.pypa.io/get-pip.py
 - Save the file (CTRL + s) to your computer
-- Open a terminal/command prompt and navigate to the same directory as the saved script (e.g. by doing cd "C:\Users\* your username *\Downloads" if you saved it in your downloads folder)
+- Open a terminal/command prompt and navigate to the same directory as the saved script (e.g. via `cd "C:\Users\* your username *\Downloads"` if you saved it in your downloads folder)
 - Run `python get-pip.py`

 6. Install the UR RTDE library via `pip install ur_rtde`